-In a restaurant, the two actions of the biceps brachii are needed to pick up a piece of food with a fork and to take out a cork from a wine bottle.
+In a restaurant, the two actions of the biceps brachii are needed to pick up a piece of food and to remove a cork.

 From the biceps brachii tendon, the bicipital aponeurosis arises to fuse with the antebrachial fascia of forearm (Fig. 2-32).
-The bicipital aponeurosis, which is the roof of the cubital fossa (Fig. 2-29) is clearly palpable in one’s body.
+The bicipital aponeurosis, which is a part of the roof of the cubital fossa (Fig. 2-29) is clearly palpable in one¡¯s body.

 Fig. 2-26.
 Coracobrachialis.